Universal relation between $C_{T}$ and the CFT Weyl anomaly: Examples

 \section{Examples}

-There is a vast literature on four and six-dimensional CFTs \cite{Beccaria:2015vaa,Beccaria:2015uta} and references therein.
-We will focus on the less-explored instances $D\geq8$.
+There is a vast literature on four and six-dimensional CFTs (see, e.g., refs.~\cite{Beccaria:2015vaa,Beccaria:2015uta} and references therein).
+We will focus on the less-explored instances $d\geqslant8$.

-For conformal powers of the Laplacian, GJMS operators, there was a conjectured $C_T$ value for up to the critical one (\textit{i.e.} $(\partial^2)^{d/2}$ in flat space) due to Osborn and Stergiou \cite{Osborn:2016bev}.
+For conformal powers of the Laplacian, GJMS operators, there was a conjectured value of $C_T$ up to the critical one (i.e., up to $(\partial^2)^{d/2}$ in flat space) due to Osborn and Stergiou~\cite{Osborn:2016bev}.
 In their original paper, the authors verified the results in two, four, and six dimensions.
-The eight-dimensional case was confirmed shortly thereafter in \cite{Guerrieri:2016whh}, providing some insight into a general proof, based on Conformal Partial Wave expansions of four-point functions for free fields that they summed over conformal primaries.
+The eight-dimensional case was confirmed shortly thereafter in ref.~\cite{Guerrieri:2016whh}, providing some insight into a general proof, based on conformal partial wave (CPW) expansions of four-point functions for free fields, which they summed over conformal primaries.
+See table~\ref{tab:1}.

-\subsubsection{8D GJMS}
+\subsection{8d GJMS}

-Taking advantage of the factorization properties of the GJMS operators on Einstein manifolds, we have been able to compute the accumulated relevant heat coefficient by using the explicit result of Avramidi\cite{Avramidi:1990je} for the $b_8$ diagonal heat coefficient in 8D.
-The boundary anomaly was also reproduced holographically from the heat coefficients in 9D of the dual bulk massive scalar~\cite{Aros-Bugini-Diaz-Nunez2026}, extending the program initiated in~\cite{Bugini:2018def} for 5D/4D and 7D/6D.
-The $c$ central charge for the 8D $P_{2k}$ operators is given by the following polynomial in $k$
+Taking advantage of the factorization properties of the GJMS operators on Einstein manifolds, we have been able to compute the accumulated relevant heat coefficient by using the explicit result of Avramidi~\cite{Avramidi:1990je} for the $b_8$ diagonal heat coefficient in 8d.
+The boundary anomaly was also holographically reproduced from the 9d heat coefficients of the dual bulk massive scalar~\cite{Aros2026}, extending the program initiated in ref.~\cite{Bugini:2018def} for 5d/4d and 7d/6d.
+The central charge $c$ for the 8d $P_{2k}$ operators turned out to be given by the following polynomial in $k$

-Comparison with the expectation of the Osborn-Stergiou predictions can only be made for subcritical and critical $P_{2k}$, i.e., for $k=1,2,3$ and $4$ in 8D.
-In the following, we tabulate results that are in complete agreement with the previously derived universal relation between $C_T$ and $c$.
+Comparison with the expectation of the Osborn--Stergiou predictions can only be made for subcritical and critical $P_{2k}$, \textit{i.e.}, for $k=1,2,3,4$ in 8d.
+In table~\ref{tab:2}, we show results that are in complete agreement with the previously derived universal relation between $C_T$ and $c$.

-\subsubsection{Holographic higher-order gravities}
+\subsection{Holographic higher-order gravities}